SspStark/React-Component-life-cycle/README.md

 The componentDidMount() method is used to run statements that require that the component is already placed in the DOM.

 Example: set timers, initiate API calls, etc.

+## Updating Phase
+In this phase, the component is updated whenever there is a change in the component's state.

+### render()
+The render() method is called whenever there is a change in the component's state.

+## Unmounting Phase
+In this phase, the component instance is removed from the DOM.

+### componentWillUnmount()
+The componentWillUnmount() method is used to cleanup activities performed.

+Example: clearing timers, cancelling API calls, etc.